What is "Arpeggios"? - Meaning and Definition

 Arpeggios and Chords.
 Is it the same?

-In Dublin Music School Damvibes and in Berlin Music School Damvibes we are always very clear about this; Technically an arpeggio is a way of playing or writing chords, so the truth is that an arpeggio is no more than a chord played successively instead of simultaneously.
+We are always very clear about this; Technically an arpeggio is a way of playing or writing chords, so the truth is that an arpeggio is no more than a chord played successively instead of simultaneously.

 4 Types (examples) of Arpeggios (in terms of chords)